Bamux/RiftEventTracker/README.md

 Features:
 - text to speach announcement of events (zone and server) and lfm raids/experts
 - overlay display of running events and lfm raids/experts
-- with strg + v you can quickly answer a player who is looking for other players with lfm
+- with ctrl + v or strg + v you can quickly answer a player who is looking for other players with lfm

 ## Instructions:
 - start RiftEventTracker.exe